Cryptography

 Counter mode (CTR) also addresses these problems but in a different way.
 The ciphertext of each block is a function of its position in the message.
 Encryption starts with a message counter.
 The counter is incremented for each block of input.
 Only the counter is encrypted.
 The resulting ciphertext is then exclusive-ORed with the corresponding block of plaintext, producing a block of message ciphertext.
 To decrypt, the receiver does the same thing and needs to know the starting value of the counter as well as the key.

-An advantage of CTR mode is that each block has no dependance on other blocks and encryption on multiple blocks can be done in parallel.
+An advantage of CTR mode is that each block has no dependence on other blocks and encryption on multiple blocks can be done in parallel.

 Cryptanalysis